gabirel1/Mail_sender/README.md

               * EMAIL is your email
               * PASSWORD is your email password
               * SUBJECT is the subject of your mail
+              * SMTP_ADRESS is the smtp adress of your mail provider
+              * PORT is the smtp port used by the smtp of your mail provider

 * dest_list.txt :